How to apply to universities abroad

 The basic rule is the sooner, the better.
 If you apply early, you have a greater chance of arranging everything on time, and you will be able to apply for another school if you are not accepted.
 Early applications also give you greater chances of getting a scholarship.

-High ranking universities often have an application deadline of up to one year before the start of the course.
+High-ranking universities often have an application deadline of up to one year before the start of the course.
 The University of Cambridge in England, for example, has their application deadline in October for the programs that start in October the following year.
-Ordinary universities often have deadlines approximately six months before the start of the course while smaller colleges and low ranking universities often take application up to a month or two before the semester starts.
+Ordinary universities often have deadlines approximately six months before the start of the course while smaller colleges and low-ranking universities often take applications up to a month or two before the semester starts.
 However, it is always better to apply early, so you have enough time to submit a complete application and get a visa on time.